- OS Support

 This mandatory directive specifies the Kafka topic to publish records to.

-This specifies the path of the certificate authority (CA) certificate, which will be used to check the certificate of the remote brokers.
+This specifies the path of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote brokers.
+A remote broker’s self-signed certificate (which is not signed by a CA) can be trusted by specifying the remote broker certificate itself.
+In case of certificates signed by an intermediate CA, the certificate specified must contain the complete certificate chain (certificate bundle).
 CAFile is required if Protocol is set to

 This directive specifies the compression types to use during transfer.
 Available types depend on the Kafka library, and should include